Stadsarchief-Amsterdam/blauwdruk/blauwdruk-shacl/README.md

 ![Example graph depicted](geerlings-zandhuis-ab202104-afb1.png)

 # SHACL shapes
-The turtle files, containing the SHACL shapes with constraints of a minimal viable data structure for Dutch archival description, contain a more general description of the data structure by means of rdfs:label and rdfs:comment properties.
+The turtle files, containing the SHACL shapes with constraints of a minimal viable data structure for Dutch archival description, contain a more detailed description (in Dutch) of the data structure by means of rdfs:label and rdfs:comment properties.
 With some small effort one can read the SHACL-files and interprete their consequences.

 ## SHACL validation
 The SHACL files can be used in the [shacl-playground](https://shacl.org/playground/) or with CLI tool 'shacl' in Apache Jena to validate your data.